timelyportfolio/gridSVG_d3_multline/d3mult_line.md

-As another post in the series, I thought I would show one way of using d3 to bind data from a gridSVG exported lattice plot.
+As another post in the series, I thought I would show an alternate way of using d3 to bind data from a gridSVG exported lattice plot.
 This time we will have multiple strips complicating our data bind.
 Also, I will use a different set of techniques to send the data from R to Javascript.
 I think I prefer how I have done it previous posts though.
 No sense in wasting time with the intro.
 Let's grab US Treasury Yield Curve data from the [Federal Reserve Bank of St. Louis FRED](http://research.stlouisfed.org/fred2/).

 ### FRED, Give Us Some Treasury Yield Data
 We will get the daily yield series for US Treasuries with 1, 2, 3, 5, 7, 10, 20, and 30 year maturities.